TUI cuts German jobs as tourists move online

 Of the jobs to be cut, 400 are at TUI Germany with a further 150 at sales and service units.

-Unlike Britain and France, the other major source markets for operators like TUI Travel and Thomas Cook (TCG.L), the German market has remained strong this year.
+Unlike Britain and France, the other major source markets for operators like TUI Travel and Thomas Cook , the German market has remained strong this year.

 Known for prioritising their annual summer holiday, Germans have also benefitted from low unemployment and wage growth.